 Digital Inclusion Scheme

-The Digital Inclusion Scheme donates free computers, laptops and mobile phones to schools, charities and marginalised communities.
-The devices and IT equipment are collected from recycling centres and Bristol businesses that maybe updating their equipment.
+The Digital Inclusion Scheme donates free computers, laptops and mobile phones to schools, charities, and marginalised communities.
+The devices and IT equipment are donated via the drop off points at our Household Reuse and Recycling Centres and via our computer recycling collection service.

-The scheme is backed by the Bristol City Council as part of the One City approach.
+The scheme is backed by Bristol City Council.

 How does the scheme work?